 - And in 2002, George W. Bush warned the world against the nations that comprised the “Axis of Evil.”

-Feature image: Official White House Photo
+Featured image: Official White House Photo by D. Myles Cullen

 Become a Saturday Evening Post member and enjoy unlimited access.
 Subscribe now